clear430/nonergodic-rl/README.md

 Final aggregated figures for all related experiments that share common training parameters are generated using `extras/gen_figures.py` and outputted in `docs/figs/`.
 The exact aggregation details must be inputted in the file.

-Binary coin flip experiments pertaining to empirical optimal leverages are conducted using `scripts/exp_multiverse.py` with output data placed in `results/multiverse/` and  summary figures placed in `docs/figs/`.
+Binary coin flip experiments pertaining to empirical optimal leverages are conducted using `scripts/exp_multiverse.py` with data placed in `results/multiverse/` and summary figures placed in `docs/figs/`.

 The general process for executing the code involves the following commands:
 ```commandline